nida78/wp-wiki-tooltip/readme.txt

 == Installation ==

-1. Upload the Wiki tooltip plugin to your blog,
+1. Find Wiki tooltip plugin in the "Add Plugins" page within your WordPress installation or Upload the Wiki tooltip plugin to your blog,
 2. Activate it,
 3. Create at least one Wiki base and review the global options on the settings page
 4. Add some shortcodes to your Posts and Pages, and